PanicStation.org

 Short answer

-Cover the camera, close anything that could be using it, and disconnect from the internet until you’ve identified what triggered it.
+Cover the camera lens, close anything that could be using the camera, and take the device offline while you check what triggered it.

 Do not do these things

-• Don’t assume it’s “definitely hacked” and start deleting things in a panic (you can lose useful clues and still not fix the cause).
+• Don’t assume it is definitely hacked and start deleting things in a panic; you may lose useful clues and still not fix the cause.

-• Don’t keep the camera uncovered “to see what happens”.
+• Don’t leave the camera uncovered to see what happens.

 What to do now